 We do!
 For more information, read the next answer below.

-The biggest difference is our panels are 3/4" thick, and theirs are 1/2" and 5/8."
+The biggest difference is our panels are 3/4" thick, and theirs can be as thin as 1/2" or 5/8."

 Note: unless requested, our panels are over-sized to account for irregularities in walls, floors and ceilings.
 They are meant to sit slightly past or "proud" of the cabinet facing for the most built-in look.
 Base and tall panels are meant to go directly to the floor (as opposed to having the plinth/toe-kick return around the cabinet's side).
 It's not rocket science, but you'll likely need a table saw and chop-saw.
 For examples, please consult our Projects page.

 Should I be concerned about the white, brown or birch cabinet edges showing?

 No. Neutral edges are standard with European cabinetry, as is a 1/8" to 3/32" reveal between doors and drawer faces; you'll only notice the gap if you look very closely.
 For anything that is exposed - like the sides of cabinets and adjustable feet - we offer matching panels and plinths/toe-kicks for a completely custom look.